rafagarin/expense-tracker/README.md

 This script helps me track my personal expenses.
 It:
-- Reads expense info from Splitwise and from my bank's email notifications, with the help of AI
+- Reads expense info from Splitwise, Monzo API, and from my bank's email notifications, with the help of AI
 - Waits for me to provide a description of each movement along with additional instructions, and then parses this info with AI
 - Adds movements to Splitwise
 - Keeps track of loans and their payments